15 Best Things To Do In (And Near) Siem Reap, Cambodia

 Ta Prohm Temple

-After grabbing a delicious lunch at a restaurant in site, we made our way to Ta Prohm which was the final temple we would visit on the day.
-This was where the tomb raider movie was filmed and was particularly unique due to the way nature was overcoming it with trees growing within the temple.
+After grabbing a delicious lunch at a restaurant on site, we made our way to Ta Prohm which was the final temple we would visit on the day.
+This was where the Tomb Raider movie was filmed and was particularly unique due to the way nature was overcoming it with trees growing within the temple.

 Banteay Kdei